liquinlab/elm-smile/docs/steps.md

 ### Define the trials: simple

 Next, still in `<script setup>`, you can define your trials.
-Each trial is an object with keys which defines the information displayed for that trial.
+Each trial is an object with keys which define the information displayed for that trial.
 Below is a simple example of two trials with the same keys.

 ```js